katgit/VideoRecordings/README.md

 ## Video Recording

 To start a new recording in OBS, use the Controls dock.
-The step-by-step process described here: [recording.md](recording.md)
+The step-by-step process of setting OBS for the screen recording and screen capture is described here: [recording.md](recording.md)

+Once the Recording is set up and the HotKeys are set, click on the window you want to capture and use hotkeys to start (⌥ Option + ⌘ Cmd + S) ,pause (⌥ Option + ⌘ Cmd + W)  and stop (⌥ Option + ⌘ Cmd + E) recording